anbaretto/tic-tac-godot/README.md

 But more interestingly, in this project we have to modes: "Basic" and "Cannon".

 #### Basic Mode
-It's a straightforward mode, where all you have to do is click the big gray buttons to make a Move in the desired location.
+It's a straightforward mode, where all you have to do is click the big grey buttons to make a Move in the desired location.
 Each time you do it, it's the next players turn.

 ![BasicMode_TicTacGodot-1 0_OU9cIOPHIk-ezgif com-video-to-gif-converter](https://github.com/anbaretto/tic-tac-godot/assets/5423113/2e57f452-0681-4ad6-9d78-c2201bd2101f)